The following information is only as accurate as the last update! However, it is a starting point.

 LYME SUPPORT GROUPS IN NOVA SCOTIA

 A Lyme Support Group has been started in the Bedford area.
 Meetings are posted on the Facebook page and are generally the second Monday of the month starting at 6:30 pm.
-Locations and days are subject to change so check the Facebook page for details or ask to be on the email list.
+The location for the next year is the meeting room in the Northwood Bedford Campus (Ivany Place) at 123 Gary Martin Drive.
+Use the main entrance to the building.
 All those dealing with tick borne diseases are welcome, including Support/Family members.
-Contact person is Donna Lugar, firstname.lastname@example.org.
+Contact person is Donna Lugar, email@example.com.
 You can contact Donna and ask to be put on an email list for meeting reminders/notices.

 A Lyme Support Group had also been started in the Bridgewater area; however, the contact person has stepped down and a replacement is being looked for.
 If interested, please let Donna Lugar know at firstname.lastname@example.org.